-I certify that I have audited the financial statements of the Donations and Bequests Account for the year ended 31 March 2021.
-The financial statements comprise: the Receipts and Payments, the Statement of Balances and the related notes, including the significant accounting policies.
-These financial statements have been prepared under the accounting policies set out within them.
-The financial reporting framework that has been applied in their preparation is applicable law and International Accounting Standards as interpreted by HM Treasury's Government Financial Reporting Manual.
+I have audited the financial statements of the Donations and Bequests Account for the year ended 31 March 2022.
+The financial statements comprise the Receipts and Payments, the Statement of Balances and the related notes.

+The financial reporting framework that has been applied in the preparation of the financial statements is the sum of the receipts and payments and balance of funds in the Donations and Bequests Account.